CloudLabsAI-Azure/AIW-Security-Immersion/Labs/ReadMe.md

 Acronym | Meaning | Description
 ------- | --- | -----------
-ASC | Azure Security Center | Built-in free service which offer limited security for your Azure resources only CSPM | Cloud Security Posture Management | Automates the identification and remediation of risks across cloud infrastructures.
+CSPM | Cloud Security Posture Management | Automates the identification and remediation of risks across cloud infrastructures.
 CSPM is Security Center is available for free to all Azure users.
 The free experience includes CSPM features such as secure score, detection of security misconfigurations in your Azure machines, asset inventory, and more.
 CWP | Cloud Workload Protection | Provides workload-centric security protection solutions such as servers, app service, storage, database and more.
 All CWP capabilities are covered under Azure Defender.
 JIT | Just-in-time | Feature to reduce exposure to attacks while providing easy access when you need to connect to a VM